Jade Eagleson: 2017–2020: Early career and self-titled album

-2021–present: Honkytonk Revival
+2021–present: Honkytonk Revival and Do It Anyway

 In February 2021, Eagleson independently released the single "All Night to Figure It Out".
 It would become his second Number One Canada Country hit.
 Shortly after, he released the single "More Drinkin' Than Fishin'", a collaboration with fellow Canadian country artist Dean Brody.
 On November 12, 2021, Eagleson released his second studio album, Honkytonk Revival, which included "All Night to Figure It Out" and "More Drinkin' Than Fishin'" as well as the single "She Don't Know".
 As a result of each single off the album reaching number one, Eagleson joined Shania Twain as the only Canadian country artists to ever land three consecutive chart-toppers from their second studio album.

 In August 2022, he released the single "Shakin' in Them Boots".
 At the 2022 Canadian Country Music Awards, Eagleson was awarded the Top Selling Canadian Album of the Year for Honkytonk Revival, and received six other nominations.
-In March 2023, he released the song "Rodeo Queen", which will be included on his upcoming third album set for release in the fall of 2023.
+In March 2023, he released the single "Rodeo Queen".
+Both singles are included on his third studio album Do It Anyway, which was released on September 29, 2023.
+At the 2023 Canadian Country Music Awards, Eagleson was named "Entertainer of the Year" and "Male Artist of the Year".
+According to Mediabase, he was the most played domestic artist and the eight-most played artist overall on Canadian country radio in 2023.
+"Telluride" became the fourth radio single off Do It Anyway in 2024.

+In the summer of 2024, Eagleson supported Cody Johnson as an opening act on the Canadian dates of his "The Leather Tour".
+In July 2024, he released a new version of the song "Do It Anyway" featuring American country artist Jake Worthington.
+Eagleson won "Album of the Year" at the 2024 Canadian Country Music Awards for Do It Anyway.
+In October 2024, he made his debut performance at the Grand Ole Opry.
+That same month, Eagleson released the songs "Worth the Double" and "Welcome to Rock Bottom", the former of which became a radio single in 2025.

 Personal life

-Eagleson married his longtime girlfriend Marina Paquin in 2019.
-Later that year, Marina gave birth to their first child, a son.
+Eagleson married his girlfriend Marina Paquin in 2019.
+Later that year, Marina gave birth to their first son.
+The couple’s second son was born in 2024.
 They currently live in Nashville, Tennessee.
 Eagleson met Paquin on the set of the music video for his debut single "Got Your Name on It".
 He considers himself a "proud Christian".